CiscoSystems/openstack-installer--to-be-replaced-by-puppet_openstack_builder/README.md

 ### install each of your components

-  first setup each node:
+first setup each node (unless you're doing all_in_one scenario):

-  > export build_server_ip=X.X.X.X ; bash <(curl -fsS https://raw.github.com/CiscoSystems/openstack-installer/master/install-scripts/setup.sh)
+    export build_server_ip=X.X.X.X ; bash <(curl -fsS https://raw.github.com/CiscoSystems/openstack-installer/master/install-scripts/setup.sh)

-  log into each server, and run (in a controller/compute scenario, you need to install the controller first):
+log into each server, and run (in a controller/compute scenario, you need to install the controller firsti, and you do this on the allinone node as well):

+``
-  > puppet agent -td --server build-server.<DOMAIN_NAME> --certname <ROLE_CERT_NAME>
+    puppet agent -td --server build-server.`hostname -d` --certname `hostname -f` ``

-  where build-server is the fully qualified name of the build server or its IP address that was set in user.common.yaml and ROLE\_CERT\_NAME is the fully qualified name of the local machine (or `hostname -f` which should return the same thing)
+where build-server is the fully qualified name of the build server or its IP address that was set in user.common.yaml and ROLE\_CERT\_NAME is the fully qualified name of the local machine (or `` `hostname -f` `` which should return the same thing)